cybertoothca/ember-cli-bootstrap3-grid/README.md

 __As mentioned you must install some version of Bootstrap3 in your Ember application should you want this to work.__

+### Upgrading

+When working through the Ember upgrade process, I recommend invoking the `ember install ember-cli-bootstrap3-grid` command once you are done to get the latest version of the addon.

 ## Usage